23W-GBAC/Jokestevens/automation.md

 Now, your terminal prompt should don a virtual environment cape.

 ## 4. Library Installation:
-Our arsenal needs reinforcements.
 Install the necessary libraries with:

 pip install requests
-With these steps, your Python environment is ready for the magic that lies ahead.

-Making Waves with Your First Automation Script
-Let's ease into automation with a script for making an HTTP request.
-The requests library is our trusty sidekick in this venture.

 #Import necessary libraries
 import requests